 What we don't know: how common this drink is in Cuba.
 What we do know: that we liked it so much when we visited Cuba that we went back to the cafe multiple times just to have more.
 Basically, a blended, iced version of hot chocolate, this is the kind of drink you could get addicted to.

 Think sweets and Brazil and the fudgy cocoa-y truffle-like treat that is the brigadiero comes to mind.
 In this fudgy brownie recipe those flavors get baked and layered for a twist on the tradition that's just as good as the original (if not better).

 Okay, okay, this is not a recipe you'd EVER find in a classic Irish book.
 But what it is?
 A milkshake take on Irish coffee with chunks of chocolate, a little coffee flavor, and a good dose of whisky.

 If we had to pick one chocolate flavor combo that we'd pledge allegiance to?
-It'd be that chocolate hazelnut flavor that you find in Italian sweets as common as Nutella or Baci candies to the classic gianduia truffle.
+It'd be that chocolate hazelnut flavor that hails from Turin, Italy and that you find in Italian sweets as common as Nutella or Baci candies to the classic gianduja truffle.
 This double chocolate ice cream gets swirled with hazelnut chocolate spread and topped with Baci candies for four times the chocolate flavor!

 Yes, this is insanely over-the-top as a coffee drink but that's why we love it.
 Made by layering liquid chocolate ganache with espresso, and whipped cream, the bicerin is a coffee drink from Turin, Italy that, in our minds, should be wayyyyy more popular!